 In severe cases of necrotizing scleritis, perforation of the globe and loss of the eye may result.
 Connective tissue disease occurs in 20% of patients with diffuse or nodular scleritis and in 50% of patients with necrotizing scleritis.
 Necrotizing scleritis in patients with connective tissue disease signals underlying systemic vasculitis.

 Diagnosis is made clinically and by slit-lamp examination.
 Smears or rarely biopsies are necessary to confirm infectious scleritis.
 CT or ultrasonography may be needed for posterior scleritis.

 Of patients with scleritis, 14% lose significant visual acuity within 1 yr, and 30% lose significant visual acuity within 3 yr.
 Patients with necrotizing scleritis and underlying systemic vasculitis have a mortality rate of up to 50% in 10 yr (mostly due to MI).

 Occasionally, NSAIDs are sufficient for mild cases.
 However, usually a systemic corticosteroid (eg, prednisone 1 to 2 mg/kg po once/day for 7 days, then tapered off by day 10) is the initial therapy.
-If patients are unresponsive to or intolerant of systemic corticosteroids or have necrotizing scleritis and connective tissue disease, systemic immunosuppression with cyclophosphamide or azathioprine is indicated, but only in consultation with a rheumatologist.
+If patients are unresponsive to or intolerant of systemic corticosteroids or have necrotizing scleritis and connective tissue disease, systemic immunosuppression with cyclophosphamide, azathioprine, or biologic agents (eg, rituximab) is indicated but only in consultation with a rheumatologist.
 Scleral grafts may be indicated for threatened perforation.